verafai/verafai/README.md

 # Hi there 👋

- - 🌻 Learning about Data Science
+ - 🌻 Learning about Web Development
  - 💜 Commented code
- - ⚡ Pronouns: She/her
+ - ⚡  Data Science